laranex/better-laravel-docs/src/usage/operation.md

   - [OperationMakeCommand.php](https://github.com/laranex/better-laravel/blob/master/src/Commands/OperationMakeCommand.php)

 ### Calling Jobs From Operation
-Calling this job from a feature or an operation is straightforward using run method.
 :::warning
-Operation must extend the Better Laravel operation `Laranex\BetterLaravel\Cores\Operation` to work with the `run` method.
+Operation must extend the Better Laravel operation `Laranex\BetterLaravel\Cores\Operation` to work with the `run` or `runInQueue` method.
 :::
+Calling jobs from a feature or an operation is straightforward using `run` method.
 ```php
 use App\Domains\Blog\Jobs\NotifyViaEmailJob;
 use App\Domains\Blog\Jobs\NotifyViaPushNotificationJob;